0xAYM3N/WhatsApp-icon/README.md

 # WhatsApp Icon

-A simple web-based component to display a custom WhatsApp icon using HTML, CSS, and JavaScript.
+A simple component to display a WhatsApp icon using HTML, CSS, and JavaScript.

 ## 🖼️ Preview